carpentries-incubator/workflows-nextflow/README.md

 This lesson is an introduction to the workflow manager Nextflow, and nf-core, a community effort to collect a curated set of analysis pipelines built using Nextflow.

 [Nextflow](https://www.nextflow.io/) enables scalable and reproducible scientific workflows using software containers such as Docker and Singularity.
-It allows the adaptation of pipelines written in the most common scripting languages suach as such as R and Python.
-Nextflow has a  Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.
+It allows the adaptation of pipelines written in the most common scripting languages such as R and Python.
+Nextflow is a Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.

 This lesson will also introduce [nf-core](https://nf-co.re/): a framework that provides a community-driven, peer reviewed platform for the development of best practice analysis pipelines written in Nextflow.